 - A gift of foreign real estate from a U.S. citizen.
 For example, if a U.S. citizen gives 100 acres he owns in Mexico to someone (whether or not the recipient is a U.S. citizen), it is subject to the gift tax rules if the land is worth more than annual gift exclusion amount.

 - Giving real or tangible property located in the United States.
 This is subject to the gift tax rules, even if the donor and the recipient are not U.S. citizens or residents.
-Nonresident aliens who give real or tangible property located in the United States are allowed the $14,000 annual present-interest gift exclusion and unlimited marital deduction to U.S. citizen spouses, but are not allowed the $5.49 million lifetime gift tax exemption.
+Nonresident aliens who give real or tangible property located in the United States are allowed the 2017 year's $14,000 annual present-interest gift exclusion and unlimited marital deduction to U.S. citizen spouses, but are not allowed the $5.49 million lifetime gift tax exemption.

 How gifts to minors are taxed